 - Publishers’ note for Recollections and Private Memoirs of Washington, 1860

-Throughout his life, George Washington Parke Custis used his position and influence as Martha Washington’s grandson, unofficially the adopted son of George Washington, to establish a reverential narrative of the Founding Fathers.
-As the self-described “Child of Mount Vernon” and last living link to George Washington, Custis appointed himself the keeper of Washington’s legacy, using a variety of methods record and interpret the young nation’s story.
+Throughout his life, George Washington Parke Custis used his position and influence as Martha Washington’s grandson, and unofficially as the adopted son of George Washington, to establish a reverential narrative of the Founding Fathers.
+As the self-described “Child of Mount Vernon” and last living link to George Washington, Custis appointed himself the keeper of Washington’s legacy, using a variety of methods to record and interpret the young nation’s story.
 He relied especially on the arts and his legendary hospitality to promote a sense of patriotism and national unity among the country’s citizens.
 Even as sectional divisions increased in the early years of the nineteenth century, Custis promoted himself as a living reminder of the nation’s shared history.

 Born near the end of the American Revolution, George Washington Parke Custis and his older sister Nelly, were raised from infancy by their grandmother Martha Washington and step-grandfather George Washington.
 Custis grew up at Mount Vernon but lived in New York and Philadelphia during George Washington’s presidency.
 Custis was present for the visits of politicians and notable figures, including the Marquis de Lafayette, who came to pay respects to George Washington.
 Growing up alongside the new country under Washington’s influence had a profound and lifelong impact on Custis.

 Custis commissioned the construction of Arlington House to serve as a showcase for his Washington Treasury, so that he could share Washington’s legacy.
-Situated prominently atop Arlington Heights, the estate was easily visible from three directions, and faced the growing nation’s capital across the Potomac River.
+Situated prominently atop Arlington Heights, the plantation was easily visible from three directions, and faced the growing nation’s capital across the Potomac River.
 Custis cheerfully welcomed guests into his home, delighted at the opportunity to share memories of George Washington and growing up at Mount Vernon.
-He proudly displayed items from the Washington Treasury, showing off his paintings of Revolutionary War battle scenes, and, for lucky visitors, he would cut out Washington’s signature from letters and give them as souvenirs.
+He proudly displayed items from the Washington Treasury, showing off his paintings of Revolutionary War battle scenes, and, for some prominent visitors, he would cut out Washington’s signature from letters and give them as souvenirs.

-Custis’ hospitality towards his guests to Arlington extended beyond the house to the rest of the estate.
+Custis’ hospitality towards his guests to Arlington extended beyond the house to the rest of the plantation.
 Arlington Spring, located near the shore of the Potomac River, was a popular spot for locals to gather and socialize.
 The ferry boat G.W.P.
 Custis transported visitors to the spring, where they could enjoy the water, go fishing, purchase refreshments, and dance at the open-air dance pavilion.
 Custis frequently entertained guests at Arlington Spring by playing his violin or telling stories about George Washington and the Revolutionary War.

 Custis, like his step-grandfather, wanted the United States to gain more economic independence.
 Rather than relying on European wool, he believed that careful breeding of livestock would improve quality and thus bolster American agriculture and the economy by encouraging domestic purchasing.
 For over a decade, beginning in 1805, Custis hosted a sheep-shearing competition at Arlington Spring.
-The event, timed to coincide with his birthday, took on the atmosphere of a county fair.
+The event, timed to coincide with his April birthday, took on the atmosphere of a county fair.
 Custis erected George Washington’s Revolutionary War campaign tents and decorated them with images of George Washington.
 Speeches, toasts, music, stories of the war, and the general promotion of American agriculture were major parts of the event, which ended with a feast underneath Washington’s campaign tents.

 As with so much else in his public life, George Washington Parke Custis’ pursuit of artistic endeavors relied heavily on promoting American nationalism via George Washington and the American Revolution.
 Custis wrote numerous plays, a few of which found moderate success with audiences in the nation’s capital and the northeast.
 His plays focused on uniquely American subjects including George Washington, Native Americans, westward expansion, and other events from the country’s short history.
 His most popular plays were The Indian Prophecy (1827), The Rail Road (1828), and Pocahontas, or The Settlers of Virginia (1830).
 He intended the monologues and songs included in these plays to stir nationalist sentiments, such as these verses from The Rail Road, sung to the familiar tune of “Yankee Doodle:”